globus/globus-automate-client/docs/source/globus_action_providers.rst

 Synchronous / Asynchronous: Asynchronous

-Flows or other clients which desire to provide users a method of selecting an option from a fixed set may use the Wait for User Option Selection Action Provider.
-The Action Provider can operate in one of two modes.
+Flows or other clients which desire to provide users a method of selecting an option from a fixed set may use the *Wait for User Option Selection Action Provider*.
+The action provider can operate in one of two modes.

 In the first mode, a list of options are created which are automatically selected by any access to a corresponding URLs.
 For each option, a name, a URL